-Ascanius thinking the packet left with Mr Alexander M'Leod might be of use, sent for it; but as it was in cypher, and directed to the French ambassador, so he could make nothing of it.
-Lochiel took care of these officers till the Prince was ready to go away, when they were conducted to the ship, and seeing that they had conversed with Ascanius in so free a manner, taking him for Captain Drummond, they asked his pardon, which he readily granted.
+The Prince thinking the packet left with Mr. Alexander M'Leod might be of use, sent for it; but as it was in cypher, and directed to the French ambassador, he could make nothing then of them.
+Lochiel still took care of these officers till the Prince was ready to go away, when they were conducted to the ship, and when they saw that they had before conversed with the Prince in so free a manner, taking him for capt.
+Drummond, they asked his pardon and were dashed, which the Prince soon removed.

-The Prince and company continued in this wood, and in that over-against Achnacarie, (having three huts in different places, to which they removed by turns) until about the 10th of August; on which day Cluns' sons, and the Reverend Mr Cameron, went to the Strath of Cluns to get intelligence.
+The Prince and company continued in this wood, and in that over against Achnacary, (having three huts in different places, to which they removed by turns) until about the 10th of August; on which day Cluns's sons, and Mr. Cameron the minister, went to the Strath of Cluns, to get intelligence.

-They were not half an hour in the hut, which Cluns had built for his family, (after his house was burnt) when a child about six years old went out, and returning hastily, said, she saw a body of soldiers: this they could not believe, as Lochgarie had promised Lochiel to have a guard between Fort Augustus and Cluns, to give intelligence.
+They were not half an hour in the hut, which Cluns had built for his family, (after his house was burnt) when a child about six years old went out, and returning hastily, said, she saw a body of soldiers: This they could not believe, as Lochgary had promised Lochiel to have a guard between Fort Augustus and Cluns, to give intelligence.

 They went out, however, and found all true as the girl had told.
-Cluns skulked to observe the motions of that party; one of his sons, and the Reverend Mr John Cameron, went to inform the Prince, who was that day in one of his huts on the other side of the water Kiaig, a short mile from Cluns; and in crossing the water at the ford, under cover of the wood, near the hut, the Reverend Mr Cameron observed the party advancing.
+Cluns skulked to observe the motions of that party; One of his sons, and the Mr. John Cameron the minister, went to inform the Prince, who was that day, in one of his huts on the other side of the water

+Kiaig, a short mile from Cluns; and in crossing the water at the ford, under cover of the wood, and going within pistol-shot of the hut, the Mr. Cameron observed the party advancing.

-The Prince was asleep, but Mr Cameron soon awoke him, and told him that a body of their enemies was in sight: he then arose very composedly, called for his gun, sent for Captain M'Raw and Alexander, Cluns's son.
+The Prince was asleep (about 8 o'clock in the morning) Mr Cameron, however, awoke him, told him, that a body of their enemies was in sight: He then arose very composedly, called for his gun, sent for capt.
+M'Raw and Alexander, Cluns's son.

-As they had received no intelligence of this party's marching out of Fort Augustus, they concluded that there was some treachery in the case, and that they were surrounded on all sides.
-However, they determined, though but eight in number, rather than yield their throats to be cut, to sell their lives as dear as they could, and to die like men of honour; and the Prince said, "Lads, let us live for a better day if we can."
+As they had not received intelligence of this party's marching out of Fort Augustus, they concluded that there was some treachery in the case, and that they were surrounded on all sides.
+However, they determined, though but eight in number, and rather than yield their throats to be butchered, to sell their lives as dear as they could, and to die like men of honour; and the Prince said, "Lads! let us live for a better day if we can."

-The Prince examined all their guns, which were in pretty good order, and said he hoped they would do some execution before they were killed: for his part, he said, he had been bred a shooter, and could charge quick, was a tolerable marksman, and could be sure of his mark.
+The Prince examined all their guns, which were in pretty good order, and said he hoped they should do some execution before they were killed: For his part, he said, he had been bred a shooter, and could charge quick; was a tolerable marksman; and would be sure of his mark."

 They then left the hut, and marched to a small hill above the wood, from whence they could see a great way up Glenkengie.
-They got there unobserved, under the cover of the wood.
-Ascanius then sent Cluns, and the minister, to take a narrow view of the party, and resolved that night to go to the top of Mullantagart, a high mountain in the braes of Glenkengie, and sent one to Cluns and the minister, to know what they had heard or discovered.
+They got there unobserved, under the cover of the wood: The Prince then sent Cluns, and the minister, to take a narrow view of the party, and resolved that night to go to the top of Mullantagart, a high mountain in the Braes of Glenkengie, and sent one to Cluns and the minister, to know what they discovered, or were informed of.